balderdashy/sails-docs/reference/blueprint-api/Create.md

 Responds with a JSON dictionary representing the newly created instance.
 If a validation error occurred, a JSON response with the invalid attributes and a `400` status code will be returned instead.

-Additionally, a `create` event will be published to all listening sockets (see the docs for [.watch()](https://github.com/balderdashy/sails-docs/blob/master/reference/websockets/resourceful-pubsub/watch.md) for more info).
+Additionally, a `create` event will be published to all sockets which are _watching_ this model, and those sockets will also be subscribed to hear about subsequent changes to the new record (see the docs for [`.watch()`](https://github.com/balderdashy/sails-docs/blob/master/reference/websockets/resourceful-pubsub/watch.md) for more info).

 If the action is triggered via a socket request, the requesting socket will ALSO be subscribed to the newly created model instance.
 If the record is subsequently updated or deleted, a message will be sent to that socket's client informing them of the change.
-See the docs for .subscribe() for more info.
+See the docs for [`.subscribe()`](http://sailsjs.org/documentation/reference/web-sockets/resourceful-pub-sub/subscribe) for more info.

 ### Parameters